openshift/enhancements/enhancements/microshift/microshift-default-cni.md

 We will have end-to-end CI tests for many deployment scenarios.

 We will have manual and automated QE for other scenarios.

+We will have automated QE scenarios measuring RAM/Disk footprint.

 We will submit Kubernetes conformance results for MicroShift to the CNCF.